Structured Binary Neural Networks for Image Recognition: Introduction

-In this paper, we propose to redesign binary network architectures from the quantization view. \kui{We highlight that while most existing} quantization works focus on directly quantizing the full-precision architecture, we begin to explore alternative architectures that shall be better suited for dealing with binary weights and activations.
-In particular, apart from decomposing each group into several binary bases, we also propose to learn the connections between each group by introducing a soft fusion gate. \major{To further increase model capacity while preserving the computational cost, we propose to tailor conditional computing to binary networks by learning to select informative bases for each group conditioned on input features. }
+In this paper, we propose to redesign binary network architectures from the quantization view.
+We highlight that while most existing quantization works focus on directly quantizing the full-precision architecture, we begin to explore alternative architectures that shall be better suited for dealing with binary weights and activations.
+In particular, apart from decomposing each group into several binary bases, we also propose to learn the connections between each group by introducing a soft fusion gate.
+To further increase model capacity while preserving the computational cost, we propose to tailor conditional computing to binary networks by learning to select informative bases for each group conditioned on input features.

-Our main contributions are summarized as follows. \begin{itemize} \item{We propose to design accurate BNNs structures from the \emph{structure approximation} perspective.
+Our main contributions are summarized as follows. \begin{itemize} \item{We propose to design accurate BNNs structures from the \emph{structured approximation} perspective.
 Specifically, we divide the network into groups and approximate each group using a set of binary bases.
 We also propose to automatically learn the decomposition by introducing soft connections.}

 \item{\major{We explore ideas from conditional computing to learn adaptive, conditional binary bases, which are dynamically selected during inference conditioned on the input features.
-This strategy significantly increase the model capacity of GroupNet without increasing computational complexity.}}
+This strategy significantly increases the model capacity of GroupNet without increasing computational complexity during inference.}}